Uniswap/widgets/CONTRIBUTING.md

 ## Publishing

-Releases are manually triggered on [GitHub](https://github.com/Uniswap/uniswap-interface/actions/workflows/publish.yaml).
+Releases are manually triggered [through the release workflow](https://github.com/Uniswap/uniswap-interface/actions/workflows/release.yaml).

 In general, fixes and features should be created on a new branch from `main`.
 Use the automatic Vercel preview for the branch to collect feedback.